kaputnikGo/kaputnikGo.github.io/acr.md

 ```

-Some other relevant parts of the code are found in these files such as **tv.alphonso.alphonsoclient.AlphonsoClient** which sets the names of the rawaudio files that will be stored and can be uploaded to the server:
+Some other relevant parts of the code are found in files such as **tv.alphonso.alphonsoclient.AlphonsoClient** which sets the names of the raw audio files that will be stored and can be uploaded to the server:
 ```java
  if (args.getBoolean("audio_file_upload")) {
     params.put("filename",